 The main daily costs will be diesel and food and amounts will vary depending on your appetite and how much you run your engine.

-In terms of docking and marina fees, expect to pay between $70 and $140 per night.
-For this reason, we stick to anchoring 99% of time time, since it's completely free.
+In terms of docking and marina fees, expect to pay between $70 and $200 per night.
+For this reason, we stick to anchoring 99% of the time, since it's completely free.

 The saying goes: the sailor who claims to never have boat problems has never left the harbour.
 Remember to always consider the risk of having to pay for repairs.
 Every boat has problems, from the engines to sails, to electronic equipment to leaks.